oberocks/obebs4-js/README.md

 ### OBEBS4.dom()

 _A helper method that makes DOM element position manipulations very semantically accurate and easy.
 This method includes a flexible argument structure, allowing it to provide access to standard DOM manipulation methods like: `.appendChild()`, `.insertBefore()`, `.replaceChild()` & `.removeChild()`.
-Additionally, there's a couple of jQuery inspired deritives of these standard JS methods, which are of the `.insertAfter()` & `.prepend()` variety!_
+Additionally, there's a couple of jQuery inspired deritives of these standard JS methods, which are of the `.insertAfter()` & `.prepend()` varieties!_

 Order | Parameter | Required | Expected Primitive Type(s) | Details/Notes
 ----- | --------- | -------- | -------------------------- | -------------